Ready to Submit Your Documents?

 How can I confirm that my reference has received the email and the form?

-Both the Upload Page and the Choose>Ryerson applicant portal will provide you with this confirmation.
+The Choose>Ryerson Applicant Portal will provide you with this confirmation.
 We advise you to contact your reference for an update if required.

 Follow undergraduate admissions to get the latest updates.